 Fermions, Bosons, and the Pauli Exclusion Principle (PEP)

-If you’re reading a blog post about particle physics, you’ve likely heard of hadrons.
-More specifically, you may recognize it from the LHC, or Large Hadron Collider.
 There are two types of hadrons: baryons and mesons.
 Baryons are particles made up of 3 quarks (such as nucleons), and mesons are made of one quark and one antiquark.